-So many people like summers a lot, over winters or any other season.
+So many people like summers a lot overwinters or any other season.
 That’s because you can stay in AC the whole day, wear lightweight comfortable clothes, drink lots of cold drinks and ice cream, and enjoy yourself at the beach with family and friends.
 Many schools give summer holidays too, for children to stay at home.
 The beautiful part of the summer season is that it comes in a combination of summer and rainy seasons.
 After a few days after the summer starts, it rains lightly for a few days, and then it becomes more hotter.
 What I love in summer the most is MANGOES.
 They are of course the king of fruits and everyone likes them.

 Though summers seem so exciting, they can also be dangerous due to their very hot temperature during the daytime.
 Some countries have very hot temperatures while others have normal temperatures.
-Some regions have high humidity during summers and others have very low humidity.
+Some regions have high humidity during summer and others have very low humidity.
 It all depends on which country and region you live in.
 In India, summers are a bit tough.
-Western cities in India like Rajasthan, and Delhi have very temperatures above 45 degrees during the daytime.
+Western cities in India like Rajasthan and Delhi have very temperatures above 45 degrees during the daytime.
 I have always wondered how people in this region protect themselves from heatstroke.
 But they have their own techniques to stay away from heatstroke.
 I live in Hyderabad, where the temperature is hot but no humidity.
 So we feel a little bit relaxed here.
-Towns and cities like Andhra Pradesh, Guntur, Kerala, and Tamil Nadu are close to the Indian ocean and have very high humidity.
-People living in this region, especially children and kids have to be very careful about sunstroke during the daytime in summers.
+Towns and cities like Andhra Pradesh, Guntur, Kerala, and Tamil Nadu are close to the Indian Ocean and have very high humidity.
+People living in this region, especially children and kids have to be very careful about sunstroke during the daytime in summer.

 What is sunstroke or Heatstroke?